idsdlab/bootcamp_summer_vacation_2022/RISC-V/README.md

 -y ../../model/verilog/Altera_PLL/
 ```

-- when you use synchrous read/write memory, you check memory_macro.sv file
+- when you use synchrous read/write memory, you check dualport_mem_synch_rw.sv file